 Based on initial feedback from organizations and individuals within the interfaith movement, we are confident that a dynamic storytelling portal would be an investment worth making.
 Seventy-three percent (73 %) of survey respondents indicated that would be willing to participate further in our research.
 Interview and survey responses questions about the challenges organizations face, coupled with explicit interest in the results of this pilot phase, indicate a strong desire for engagement and exploration of others’ work in the movement on the part of many interfaith leaders and organizations.

 After exploring storytelling initiatives undertaken by several interfaith organizations—including Project Interfaith’s innovative RavelUnravel video project in Omaha, NE—we determined that an online storytelling portal, instead of a more static “storybook” model, would most effectively accomplish these dual tasks.
-An online storytelling portal, complete with prompts and accessible through the America’s Interfaith Infrastructure: An Emerging Landscape website, will extend the life and relevancy of this pilot project, offering seeds for future research and offering support to others in the movement.
+An online storytelling portal will extend the life and relevancy of this pilot project, offering seeds for future research and offering support to others in the movement.
 This online storytelling portal is in keeping with the interactive nature of the interfaith infrastructure website which, through research conducted from primary data sources and through direct links to organizations’ websites, are equipping leaders and practitioners to tell the story of the vibrancy of this movement.

 This pilot project was made possible by a generous grant from the Arthur Vining Davis Foundations.